ITSAGOAL.org - More than just a game

 Travellers

-There is one other special character type, designed for when players know they can?t stay to the end of a game, or who won?t be there from the start.
+There is one other special character type, designed for when players know they can't stay to the end of a game, or who won't be there from the start.
 Travellers are designed to come and go from a game at any time, so their abilities are quite different too.
 They can be on the Good team or the Evil team but should be Good roughly 75% of the time.
-Travellers? abilities are known to everyone, not secret, but the team alignment is not publicly known.
-They?re also not ?killed? in the same way as other players but more on that later.
+Travellers' abilities are known to everyone, not secret, but the team alignment is not publicly known.
+The storyteller will announce when a traveller joins the game and what their ability is, but not which team they're on.
+If they are evil then the traveller is told who the Demon is, but not the minions.

 The First Night [Starting Information]